ogbotemi-2000/rmrf-css/README.md

 ## rmrf-css

-A much leaner and quicker npm package for trimming unused CSS from CSS files based on the selectors matched in provided HTML files
+A much leaner and thorough npm package for trimming unused CSS from CSS files based on the selectors matched in provided HTML files

 ### Getting Started